Innovation and Effectiveness in Cyber Security

 Summary of Findings

-We take various steps to follow research best practices during our studies.
+We take various steps to follow research best practices during our attack surface analysis.
 Among others, we stick to the following.

 - Data Collection: Information systems are queried on a quarter basis, typically looking for open ports and Internet facing system information on the discovered ports.

 - Information Sharing: Risky collected information is made available only to the system owners and not shared with any third party but law enforcement.

 Ali Awad, Al Akhbar, Sep.
 2020, https://al-akhbar.com/lebanoncert/critical-vulns